mehmetyusufoglu/alpaka3/example/tensor/collectiveFFT/README.md

 the direct check with `--skip-verify` when using very large signals or when an external FFT provides the baseline.

+## cuFFT Size Limits and Scaling

+cuFFT imposes a hard limit on single 1D FFT transforms: **approximately 67,108,864 complex samples** (2²⁶) per GPU.
+When `samplesPerRank` exceeds this threshold, cuFFT silently returns a zero spectrum, triggering the code's naive O(N²) CPU fallback—which exhausts memory and time for large signals.

+**Symptoms:**
+- Logs show "cuFFT spectrum appears zero; falling back to host DFT."
+- Rank processes are killed (signal 9) if the fallback attempts to allocate huge temporary buffers.

+**Solution:**
+Increase the MPI rank count so that `signal-length / ranks ≤ 67,108,864`.
+For
+example:
+- 548,222,976 samples requires at least **9 GPUs** (≈ 60.9M per rank).
+- Using 12 or 16 GPUs provides comfortable headroom (≈ 45.7M or 34.3M per rank).

+The code now detects this limit at startup and aborts with a clear message instead of triggering the catastrophic fallback.
+Requesting additional host memory (`--mem=...`) **does not help**; the constraint is cuFFT's internal architecture, not VRAM or host RAM availability.

+For signals exceeding what a reasonable GPU count can handle, consider implementing a tiled/overlap-save FFT or switching to a distributed FFT library designed for extreme-scale transforms.

 ## Troubleshooting Notes

 - Missing CUDA/NCCL: the executable falls back to host executors and prints a